tksh164/microsoft-graph-docs/concepts/changenotifications-for-virtualevent.md

 ## Subscribe to notifications for virtual event updates.

 Please review webhook subscriptions for more details about the subscription payload.
+Subscriptions to virtual event resources have a max expiration time of 3 days.
+Subscriptions must either be created again or renewed.
+Please review [Subscriptions]() for more details.

 ### Permissions